bokeh/bokeh/sphinx/source/docs/user_guide_ar.rst

 Example application of hdalpha::

-  import bokeh.transforms.ar_downsample as ar source = ServerDataSource(data_url="fn://gauss", owner_username="defaultuser")
+  source = ServerDataSource(data_url="fn://gauss", owner_username="defaultuser")
   plot = square('oneA', 'oneB', color='cats', source=source)
   ar.hdalpha(plot, spread=5, title="Multiple categories")

-The parameters for hdalpha are the same as for contours, except that instead of determining the number of contours, palette determines the number of categories.
-If more categories are found than colors provided, all 'extra' categories are combined into the last category.
+The parameters for hdalpha are the same as for contours, except that ``palette`` determines the number categories instead of the number of contours.
+If more categories are found than colors provided, all additional categories are combined into the last category.

 Functions Interface